Canop/dysk/website/docs/json.md

 As for the table view, the JSON is by default limited to "normal" storage devices.

-You can get the complete list with `lfs --json --all`.
+You can get the complete list with `dysk --json --all`.

 # Pipe

-The output of `lfs -j` can be piped into another program.
+The output of `dysk -j` can be piped into another program.

 You can for example use [jq](https://stedolan.github.io/jq/) to filter or extract data: